lexopez/natours_app/README.md

 - Booking-related functionality with stripe payment integration
 - Server-side rendered pages using Pug templates
 - REST API endpoints for tours, users, reviews, and bookings
+- Email notifications for bookings and password resets
+- Map integration for tour locations using leaflet.js

 ## Tech Stack